Global Entry: What is it and is it Worth it for Travelers?

 In my opinion, if you’re considering TSA Pre✓ and you have any possible plans or traveling internationally within the next five years, I’d definitely spring for Global Entry.
 After all, at a price of only $15 more, it seems like a no-brainer to add this extra service.
 That said, there are some potential downsides to applying for Global Entry compared to just TSA Pre✓.
 Topping that list for us was the fact that, although there’s a TSA Pre✓ interview location in Springfield, the nearest Global Entry location was three hours away in Kansas City.
 Since we travel abroad with some frequency, this mini road trip was a small inconvenience for a much larger benefit — but I could see why those who aren’t sure if they’ll actually use Global Entry might be dissuaded by this.

 The only other thing I question about Global Entry is whether the time you save during re-entry is actually of much benefit to you.
 Let me explain: in most cases, I suspect you’ll have a pretty healthy layover when connecting from an international flight to a domestic one.
 Thus, could the time you “save” really just be wasted waiting at the gate instead?
 On the other hand, this expedited process could be a huge perk to those arriving at their final destination from overseas as less time in line means getting home that much sooner.
-Of course, there’s also the chance that this speedier re-entry means making a flight that you wouldn’t have otherwise — or just having extra time to grab a bite before your next departure.
+Of course, there’s also the chance that this speedier re-entry means making a flight that you wouldn’t have otherwise (see my SeaTac experience above) — or just having extra time to grab a bite before your next departure.
 In either case, I guess I’d have to count that as a win.

 The bottom line